1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - The following picture shows once again the two plastic clips on one side - they're on both sides, but it's sufficient to unclip them at one side as the other side will come loose as well then.
 Just be careful when you unclip one side and move the top of the bracket as it's still clipped in at the other side, so don't be rough here. <br> Now you can replace the sensor or readjust the position in the bracket.
 Be aware that there is something like a tiny thread on the little plastic lip located towards the lower end of this lid of the bracket (see red mark on the picture to the right) - make sure this thread fits into the thread of the sensor.
 If everything sits just right you don't need much pressure to close the lid, so be aware and careful here to not break anything. <br> ![ABL sensor disassembled](../assets/images/ABL_sensor-dissambled_web.jpg)
     - After reassembling the sensor, make sure to level it (see expandable box above).

-#### Disassembling the Feeder System
+#### Disassembling The Feeder System
 If you need to disassemble the feeder system, check out the following steps in the expandable box below.

-??? example "Disassembling the Feeder System"
+??? example "Disassembling The Feeder System"

     - In case you dropped something tiny like a screw or so in the wholes at the top of the feeder or if you need to check the feeder gear system due to problems, it's probably sufficient to disassemble the system from the metal backplate by taking out the three hexagon socket screws and shake the whole thing around a bit.
 There are enough holes and openings at the back where you also could try to reach the lost thing using a pair of tweezers.
 If that doesn't work, proceed with the next step.
     - There is a metal part with cooling fins underneath the 'big' fan at the right side, this is the heatsink. <br> ![Metal plate with cooling fins](../assets/images/head_neo_cooling-fins_web.jpg) <br> This heatsink is secured by three screws as you can see at the following picture. <br> ![The three screws holding the metal plate](../assets/images/head_neo_screws-cooling-plate_marked_web.jpg) <br> If you unscrew those three hexagon socket screws and take the heatsink off, you can get a closer look at the gears of the feeder system. <br> ![Neo feeder gear system](../assets/images/head_neo_feeder-inside_web.jpg)